 Yet, the rural tranquility and uncomplicated pace are precisely the balance Burns needs and appreciates to counter the urban hustle and velocity of the alluring professional hub New York.
 Ken’s deeply rooted bond and abiding love for New York springs from the early days of his career and his first documentary, the Academy Award-nominated Brooklyn Bridge.

 As he straddles both lifestyles “here” in Walpole and “there” in New York, Burns frankly expresses deep gratitude for Walpole’s capacity to keep him grounded throughout.
 In self-deprecating and profoundly self-aware insight, he notes the awards and accolades one receives in life are meaningless on Judgment Day; his greatest achievement is to have done his best.

 The wisdom of his observation lingers long after the closing credits.

-Rhode Island PBS presents Ken Burns: Here & There in an exclusive national premiere Monday, June 22 at 7 p.m.
+Rhode Island PBS presents the exclusive national premiere of Ken Burns: Here & There on Monday, June 22 at 7 p.m.